AbhishekSumod10/frontend_ticket/README.md

-The frontend application will start at:
+The frontend application will start at: http://localhost:5173

-http://localhost:5173

-Application Pages
+🧭 Application Pages
-Login Page
+🔐 Login Page

-Allows users to log in using username and phone number

-Redirects to registration page if the user does not exist
+The login page allows users to sign in using their username and phone number.
+If the user does not exist, the application redirects them to the registration page.

-Register Page
+📝 Register Page

-Allows new users to create an account

-Uses the same layout and input sizes as the login page
+The registration page allows new users to create an account.
+It uses the same layout and input sizes as the login page to maintain UI consistency.

-Movie Listing Page
+🎞️ Movie Listing Page

-Displays movies in horizontally scrollable cards
+This page displays available movies in horizontally scrollable cards.
+Each card shows:

-Shows movie image, title, genre, duration, rating, and available seats
+Movie image
+Title
+Genre
+Duration
+Rating
+Available seats

-Booking Modal
+🎟️ Booking Modal

-Opens when the user clicks the Book button
+When the user clicks the Book button, a modal opens where they can:

-Allows users to enter the number of tickets
+Enter the number of tickets
+View current seat availability

-Displays seat availability and seat layout image
+View the seat arrangement image

-Your Bookings
+📋 Your Bookings

-Displays bookings for the logged-in user only

-Allows users to cancel bookings
+This section displays only the bookings of the logged-in user and allows users to cancel bookings when needed.

-State Management
+🧠 State Management

-React useState and useEffect hooks are used for state management

-Logged-in user data is stored in component state

-Logout clears user state and redirects to the login page
+React useState and useEffect hooks are used for managing application state Logged-in user data is stored in component state Logging out clears the state and redirects the user to the login page

-Backend API Integration
+🔗 Backend API Integration

-The frontend communicates with the backend running at:
+The frontend communicates with the backend running at: http://localhost:8080

-http://localhost:8080

-Example API Call (Fetch Movies) useEffect(() => {
+Example API Call – Fetch Movies useEffect(() => {
   fetch("http://localhost:8080/movies")
     .then(res => res.json())
     .then(data => setMovies(data));
 }, []);

-Styling and UI
+🎨 Styling and UI Design
 Custom CSS is used for styling

-Responsive layout with fixed AppBar and scrollable content
+Fixed AppBar with scrollable content area

-Consistent design for login and registration pages

-Small, clean movie cards similar to popular booking platforms
+Responsive layout for different screen sizes Consistent design for login and registration pages Small, clean movie cards inspired by popular booking platforms

-Error Handling
+⚠️ Error Handling

-Basic validation for empty inputs
+Input validation for empty fields

-Disabled booking when seats are unavailable
+Booking disabled when seats are unavailable

-Displays appropriate messages for invalid actions
+Proper messages shown for invalid actions

-Future Enhancements
+🚀 Future Enhancements
 Persistent login using localStorage

-Role-based access (Admin / User)
+Role-based access control (Admin / User)

-Seat selection UI
+Seat selection user interface

-Improved error handling and notifications
+Improved notifications and error handling

-Author
+👨‍💻 Author

-Abhishek
+Abhishek Sumod
 Movie Ticket Booking System – Frontend